pulumi/pulumi-cdk/README.md

 via Pulumi.
 Outputs of resources defined in a Pulumi program can be passed into AWS CDK Constructs, and outputs from AWS CDK stacks can be used as inputs to other Pulumi resources.

-> Note: Currently, the Pulumi CDK Adapter preview is available only for
-> TypeScript/JavaScript users.

 For example, to construct an [AWS AppRunner `Service` resource](https://docs.aws.amazon.com/cdk/api/v2/docs/aws-apprunner-alpha-readme.html)